-Remote assistance is a relatively simple process and is completely safe, as long as you know and trust the company doing it.
+Remote assistance is great and is completely safe, as long as you know and trust the company doing it.
 DO NOT allow anyone on your computer who you do not know.
 If someone calls you and says you have a problem, hang up and do NOT let them on your computer.
 If you get a message on your computer to call for help do NOT call or allow anyone on your computer.
 It is not legitimate.
-We also recommend against services where you pay a monthly or yearly fee and they will come on to your computer to fix problems on a regular basis.
-A major problem is that they have remote viewing and/or control of your computer at any time, including while you are using the computer.
-You will also find that such services are not a good value when you see what they actually offer.

-- At any time, if you are uncomfortable with what is happening, simply click to close the connection.
+- If, at any time, you are not comfortable with what is happening, click to close the connection.